How to Find Transaction ID in GA4

 How to Find Transaction ID in GA4?

-Follow these steps to create a transaction report and find transaction IDs in GA4:
+Follow this step-by-step guide to create a transaction report and find transaction IDs in GA4:

-To view general transaction data, head to the Reports section and select Monetization > Ecommerce Purchases under Life Cycle.
+To view general transaction data in GA4, head to the Reports section and select Monetization > Ecommerce Purchases under Life Cycle.

 • Trend of weekly revenue over last 12 months